Watch live daemon logs

 Enable debug logging and watch the log file.
 Look for repeated Executed provider lines:

-RUST_LOG=debug comb daemon 2>&1 | grep 'Executed provider'
+RUST_LOG=debug comb d 2>&1 | grep 'Executed provider'

 Log file grows too large